17 February 2015

 Step 11.
 Processing again

 Again, it's a generic screen, probably even recycled from earlier.
 'Processing your payment' would be more apt.

 Step 12.
 Finally remove payment card

 Again this screen could feature an image instructing removing the card, not an alert demanding the card be removed which is similar to the alert instructing you not to remove the card.

 Great reassuring image, but again a red alert text box where green would make more sense.
 The question should also be on its own like or bold.
 Unlike previous screens this is the most hidden instruction.
 And inconsistently the buttons are near the middle.

 Step 14.
 Would you like to hire a cycle!

-What have I been doing for the last two minutes if not hire a cycle?
+What have I been doing for the last two minutes if not to hire a cycle?
 This instruction could be clearer.
 The access period has begun, that seems important because taking out a bike later won't delay the beginning of the access period.
-Interesting that these two buttons use a complementary blue for the secondary information, where are maroon was used on the step 6 & 8 buttons.
+Interesting that these two buttons use a complementary blue for the secondary information, where as maroon was used on the step 6 & 8 buttons.